 Trying to record a carbon-13 proton shift correlation spectrum by proton observation has one serious difficulty.
 Carbon-13 has a natural abundance of only 1%, thus 99% of the molecules in the sample do not have any carbon-13 in them and so will not give signals that can be used to correlate carbon-13 and proton.
 The 1% of molecules with carbon-13 will give a perfectly satisfactory spectrum, but the signals from these resonances will be swamped by the much stronger signals from non-carbon-13 containing molecules.
-However, these unwanted signals can be suppressed using coherence selection in a way which will be described below.
+However, these unwanted signals can be suppressed using coherence selection in a way which will be described below and which will be further elaborated in lecture 4.